 Of Human Bondage (July 20, 1934)

-Released July 20, 1934: This was the film that made Bette Davis a true star.
+Released July 20, 1934: (running time 1 hour and 23 minutes) This was the film that made Bette Davis a true star.
 Her over-the-top, theatrical performance was passed over for a Best Actress Oscar nomination, although she was an unofficial write-in candidate.

 Produced by Pandro S. Berman

 Directed by John Cromwell

 Written by Lester Cohen and Anne Coleman from the novel by W. Somerset Maugham

 The Actors: Leslie Howard (Philip Carey), Bette Davis (Mildred Rogers), Frances Dee (Sally Athelny), Kay Johnson (Norah), Reginald Denny (Harry Griffiths), Alan Hale (Emil Miller), Reginald Sheffield (Cyril Dunsford), Reginald Owen (Thorpe Athelny), Desmond Roberts (Dr. Jacobs), Frank Mills (chimneysweep), Harry Allen (cabbie at the end of the film), Ray Atchley (J. Murphy), Frank Baker (policeman removing Mildred), Evelyn Beresford (the coughing lady), Ma Curly (charwoman), Douglas Gordon (hawker's voice), Frankie Grandetta (newsboy), Tommy Hughes (Englishman), Kenner G. Kemp (hospital intern), Nat Neahan (Slim), Tempe Pigott (Anges Hollett, Philip's landlady), Irene Rich (Mildred's baby), Adrian Rosley (Mons.
 Flourney, the Paris art teacher), Al Sullivan (Jimmy Gray)

 Free Download of the old movie "Of Human Bondage"